What is incentive compensation?

 Learning how to motivate your sales team is one of the most important things you can learn as a leader.
 Some employees respond to gentle encouragement, while others need more direct feedback to get revved up.
 But there’s one type of motivation that’s almost universally effective: money.
 That’s where incentive compensation shines.

-Learn all about incentive compensation and how this fluid approach to payday could inspire your team to work harder and scale quickly.
+Learn all about incentive comp and how this fluid approach to payday could inspire your team to work harder and scale quickly.

 Create Compensation Plans with confidence